arendst/Tasmota/README.md

 A copy of the library is also available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.0)

+It is recommended to compile with version 2.3.0 of the esp8266 board libraries.
+With v2.4.0 and v2.4.1 there are some issues related to sleep command.

 ## Usage Examples ##

 There are multiple possible configurations.
 Here are explained just a few as example.
 The options for selecting relays, buttons, sensors, etc. are only available if were configured on _Configure Module Menu_.